prashantmathias/fizzbuzz/README.md

-# Solving the fizzbuzz kata and learning TDD
+# Solving the fizzbuzz kata and learning TDD with rspec.